PocketByte/kotlin-kydra-log/README.md

 ```Kotlin
 HydraLog.init(ThrowExceptionLogger("HydraLog object is forbidden.
 Please use DI to get Logger instance."))
 ```
-It will let to know for other developers that should be used another way to receive `Logger` instance.
+It will let other developers to know that they should use another way to get an instance of `Logger`.

 ## License